Michael A. Ramalho, Ph.D.

 I was recently on sabbatical and am presently semi-retired.
 I've been either continuously employed (or finishing my PhD) for my entire post-college life - not one day off!
-I have enjoyed a well-deserved break with my family and am now happily consulting part-time with a small company performing government scientific research called Prometheus Inc. I look forward to engagement on specific technology interests of mine including a new found joy in acoustic information transmission in highly reverberant environments (and proximity systems using such technology).
+I have enjoyed a well-deserved break with my family and am now consulting part-time with many small companies (e.g., Prometheus Inc. and Parsound ) and working with larger unified communication companies on contact tracing using acoustic communications.
+I look forward to engagement on specific technology interests of mine including a new found joy in acoustic information transmission in highly reverberant environments (and proximity systems using such technology).
 To that end, I have founded a consultancy called AcousticComms Consulting.

 Prior to my sabatical, I was an independent contributor employed by Cisco Systems.
 At Cisco I was working on media transport issues, ultrasound transmission technologies and applications of machine learning for speech, voice and noise reduction applcations.
 Below is a rough chronological version of my professional history.

 My education has been focused on the confluence of the following set of technologies: machine learning (Keras/TensorFlow), signal processing, adaptive systems (including classification, clustering, neural networks, and vector quantization), communications (theory and practice), speech signal processing, acoustics and computer networking (involving transport layer).
 During my mid-career Ph.D. (link at left) I invented the Pitch Mode Modulation Model (a new speech model).
 I recently obtained an Artificial Intelligence and Specializations Nanodegree at Udacity.
 However, most of my joy comes from implementation of new technologies born out of the intersection of these areas.
 I have done this in a variety of roles.